IDER: IDempotent Experience Replay for Reliable Continual Learning¶

 Loss & Training¶

-The total loss is a weighted sum of three terms: \(\mathcal{L}_{IDER} = \mathcal{L}_{ice} + \alpha\mathcal{L}_{ide} + \beta\mathcal{L}_{rep\text{-}ice}\), where the replay loss \(\mathcal{L}_{rep\text{-}ice}\) also applies idempotent training on buffer data.
-IDER can be integrated as a plug-and-play component into methods such as ER, BFP, and CLS-ER.
+The total loss is a weighted sum: \(\mathcal{L}_{IDER} = \mathcal{L}_{ice} + \alpha\mathcal{L}_{ide} + \beta\mathcal{L}_{rep\text{-}ice}\), where \(\mathcal{L}_{rep\text{-}ice}\) applies the idempotent training loss to buffer data.
+IDER can be integrated into ER, BFP, and CLS-ER.

 Key Experimental Results¶